umbertocappellazzo/PETL_AST/README.md

 </div>

 This paper investigates the use of *Mixture of Experts (MoE)* for the efficient fine-tuning of AST.
 Specifically, we adapt the recent [Soft MoE](https://arxiv.org/abs/2308.00951) method to our parameter-efficient setting, where each expert is represented by an adapter module.
 We call it **Soft-MoA** (Soft Mixture of Adapters).
-Soft-MoA achieves performance parity with the dense counterpart while trimming down the computational cost.
+Soft-MoA achieves performance parity with the dense counterpart (Dense-MoA) while trimming down the computational cost.
 Moreover, it demonstrates superior performance over the traditional single adapter.

 <div align="center">